 Please click directly onto the ‘Curriculum’ tab above for more detailed information about the learning in our school, the teaching of the new National Curriculum, and the links from the New Curriculum with Early Years Foundation Stage.

-Our Learning Journey – Spring Term 2019 ‘On The Move’
+Our Learning Journey – Spring Term 2020 ‘Once Upon A Time’

-Sidney Bear and Raggles the Rabbit: Sidney Bear or Raggles will be sent home with a child each Wednesday afternoon, to be returned on the following Wednesday morning.
+Sidney Bear and Raggles the Rabbit: In the Spring Term Sidney Bear or Raggles will be sent home with a child each Wednesday afternoon, to be returned on the following Wednesday morning.
 Please enjoy the week with Sidney or Raggles and encourage your child to write and draw in the ‘visiting book’.
 (You may add a comment too if you wish.)

 What do I write in the Reading Record?
 You can say whether your child enjoyed sharing the book, what pages you shared, questions your child asked, what you talked about, for example: ‘We laughed at the picture of Floppy eating an ice-cream’.
 Please do ask Mrs Davies or Mrs Todhunter if you are unsure of what to write.
 If you have shared a ‘home’ book, or enjoyed the library book, you can also note this in the record.